arexbold/TripleBondChallenge/README.md

 # TripleBondChallenge
 A very difficult challenge that brings a roguelike experience in Pokemon HeartGold with a focus of using 3 Pokemon as a squad.

-**CURRENTLY GOING THROUGH CLEANUP AND CHANGES FOR RELEASE.
-THESE RULES ARE NOW INCORRECT AND A LITTLE MESSY FOR CURRENT PRE-RELEASE RUNNERS.
+**CURRENTLY GOING THROUGH CLEANUP AND CHANGES FOR RELEASE PREP.
+THESE RULES ARE NOW INCORRECT, MISSING THINGS, AND A LITTLE MESSY FOR CURRENT PRE-RELEASE RUNNERS.
 SORRY.**

-**CURRENTLY IN PRE-RELEASE WHICH IS THE PUBLIC TESTING PHASE BEFORE OFFICIAL RELEASE.
+**CURRENTLY IN PRE-RELEASE.
 NO RUNS ARE LEGITIMATE DUE TO POTENTIAL BUGS AND UNFINISHED RULES.**

 Please join Discord for bugs/feedback: [https://discord.gg/mg3G3VqVbf](https://discord.gg/mg3G3VqVbf) We're gonna need it! haha